stacks-network/docs/_ios/tutorial.md

 * TOC
 {:toc}

-This tutorial was extensively tested using Version 9.3 (9E145) on a MacBook Pro running Mojave 10.14.
+This tutorial was extensively tested using Xcode Version 9.3 (9E145) on a MacBook Pro running Mojave 10.14.
 If your environment is different, you may encounter slight or even major discrepancies when performing the procedures in this tutorial.
 Please [join the Blockstack community Slack](https://slofile.com/slack/blockstack) and post questions or comments to